 Cashen made minor trades, signed free agents and put together a patchwork teams during 1981 and 1982.
 “I was looking for cosmetic things to try to make the Mets look decent until I could rebuild them,” Cashen told Peter Golenbeck in Amazin’.

-Like Cashen, current Mets GM Sandy Alderson has a philosophical track record that is tied to player development.
-Alderson sold himself to the Mets on this foundation: There’s no quick fix when it comes to building long-term success.
+Like Cashen, the Mets new GM has a philosophical track record that is tied to player development.
+Alderson sold himself to the Mets on this very foundation, hence the four-year contract.
+There’s no quick fix when it comes to building long-term success.

-“I’ve always had a preference for holding on to our own talent and seeing how far it can go,” said Alderson.
+“I’ve always had a preference for holding on to our own talent and seeing how far it can go,” Alderson told the media last week at Citi Field.
 “If it succeeds and realizes its full potential, we benefit.
 If it doesn’t, I think we’ve still made the right decision in terms of our fan base.”

-One thing is for certain, there will be no repeat of the multi-year, multi-million dollar press conference player introductions Mets fans have come accustomed too.
+One thing is for certain, you won’t find the Mets brass in a bidding war for Cliff Lee or Carl Crawford this winter.
+There will be no repeat of the multi-year, multi-million dollar press conference player introductions Mets fans have come accustomed too.